Fast QR updating methods for statistical applications: Real data applications

 \section{Real data applications}

-Analyzing complex datasets is a central challenge in statistical modeling, particularly when aiming for robust, dependable results built on thoroughly validated models.
-Beyond standard data preprocessing, the procedure demands precise parameter estimation, features and model selection, hyper-parameter optimization, rigorous validation, and interpretability to develop models that are both accurate and trustworthy \cite{hastie_etal.2009}.
-These challenges intensify in high-dimensional contexts, where the number of features far exceeds the number of observations, complicating variable selection and hyper-parameter tuning.
-Achieving well-calibrated models and extracting meaningful insights in these settings often requires substantial computational resources.
-Methods like $K$-fold cross-validation are employed to assess model performance and mitigate overfitting, while validation on independent datasets is essential to ensure predictive accuracy and applicability in real-world scenarios.
-To address these issues and emphasize the importance of R updating algorithms for fast inversion of ridge-type matrices when the features or test set change, we expand upon previously discussed methodologies.
-Specifically, we illustrate how RJ effectively addresses the complexities of Bayesian model selection on high-dimensional data by considering two examples differing for the number of observations $n$ and covariates $p$.
+In this section, we consider some applications to real datasets that allow to highlight further advantages related to the availability of fast R updating algorithms.
 The first dataset, \qmo Inflation\qmc, from \cite{bernardi_etal.2016}, focuses on predicting US inflation using quarterly changes in the consumer price index (CPIAUCSL).
 With $127$ observations and $21$ macroeconomic covariates covering the period from 1991 to 2023, this dataset supports two distinct analyses.
 The first analysis uses only covariates lagged by one quarter, enabling a direct comparison between the RJ approach and complete model enumeration, where posteriors are calculated for each model.
 The second analysis expands the covariate set to include lags up to four quarters, allowing us to assess the performance of the method in scenarios where $p$ approximates $n$.
-Details on the variables and sources can be found in Table \ref{tab:US_inflation_data} in Appendix \ref{sec:dataset_description}.
+Details on the variables and sources can be found in Table \ref{tab:US_inflation_data} in Section \ref{sec:dataset_description} of the supplementary material.
 The second dataset, \qmo Bardet-Biedl\qmc, involves microarray gene expression data from eye tissue in $120$ laboratory rats.
-Initially used by \cite{scheetz_etal.2006} for mammalian eye disease research, this dataset focuses on identifying genes linked to trim32, a gene associated with Bardet-Biedl syndrome, a multi-organ disorder with retinal implications \cite{chiang_etal.2006}.
+Initially used by \cite{scheetz_etal.2006} for mammalian eye disease research, this dataset focuses on identifying genes linked to trim32, a gene associated with Bardet-Biedl syndrome, a multi-organ disorder with retinal implications \citep{chiang_etal.2006}.
 Of the $31,042$ probe sets available, $18,976$ exhibited sufficient signal and variation for reliable analysis, including trim32 and potentially influential genes.
 This additional dataset was chosen to represent a challenging scenario for variable selection, enabling a rigorous evaluation of method robustness in high-dimensional contexts where $p \gg n$.
-Before presenting the results, we first explore hyper-parameter tuning in Bayesian regression models, with a focus on the relevance of R decomposition methods.
+The specification of the prior hyper-parameters $(\nu,\lambda,\xi,\varphi,\upsilon_0)$ is detailed in Section~\ref{app:prior_hyperparameters} of the supplementary material.
+Among these, $\upsilon_0$ is particularly influential, as it governs the trade-off between model fit and regularization.
+Several strategies for its calibration have been proposed, including asymptotic rules \citep{narisetty_he.2014}, empirical Bayes methods \citep{george_foster.2000}, and predictive criteria such as the cross-validation approach of \cite{lamnisos_etal.2012}.
+In this work, we adopt the latter, taking advantage of efficient posterior sampling algorithms that render its implementation both practical and computationally efficient.
+The adaptation of the approach by \cite{lamnisos_etal.2012} to leverage the proposed algorithms to quickly update the QR decomposition is discussed in Section~\ref{sec:model_prior_appl} of the supplementary material.